Pachystachys lutea (Golden Shrimp Plant) Care Indoors, Propagation, Problems & Remedies

 To avoid either overwatering or underwatering your Golden Shrimp Plant, do not water on a schedule.

-Temperature and Humidity
+Temperature & Humidity

 Pachystachys lutea flourishes in humidity of 60-70% which mimicks its natural environment.
 Too low humidity will lead to brown leaf tips and edges.
 Therefore, to increase humidity, set the pot on a wet pebble tray, use a humidifier or group the plants together.
-Ensure there is good ventilation to minimize fungal diseases.
+Ensure good ventilation to minimize fungal diseases.

 Fertilizer